gitpan/Ogre/README.txt

-Perl-Ogre version 0.20
+Perl-Ogre version 0.21
 ======================

 This is a Perl binding for OGRE, Object-Oriented Graphics Rendering Engine, a C++ library found at http://www.ogre3d.org/ .

-The wrapping is currently *very* minimal, just enough to be able to run the example in the 'examples' directory (see examples/README.txt).
+The wrapping is currently *very* minimal, just enough to be able to run the examples in the 'examples' directory (see examples/README.txt).
 There is also no documentation yet, which is no doubt frustrating.

 DEPENDENCIES

-Only version 1.4.3 (the current latest release until last week) of OGRE is currently supported (it's the version I have installed), so you need to install that either by building from source or by installing a package.
+Only version 1.4.3 (the current latest release as of late August) of OGRE is currently supported (it's the version I have installed), so you need to install that either by building from source or by installing a package.
 If you use Ubuntu, I have some notes below that might help.